SpongeBob SquarePants: Battle for Bikini Bottom: Reception

-SpongeBob Squarepants: Battle for Bikini Bottom received "mixed or average" reviews from critics, according to review aggregation Metacritic.
-The game holds a 4.5 out of 5 from the Official PlayStation Magazine.
-IGN rated the game a 7.3 out of 10, praising the sound, graphical style, and gameplay, saying, "While its generic collect, jump, and kill mechanics, the variety and general SpongeBob zaniness keep things fresh."
-GMR magazine gave a review score of 8/10, they gave praise to the game's camera system as being solid and adjustable and noting how the comic humor holds the standard platforming elements in place concluding “Like Bob himself, this game holds its water and is, in fact, remarkably fun.”
+SpongeBob SquarePants: Battle for Bikini Bottom received "mixed or average" reviews from critics, according to review aggregation website Metacritic.
+IGN praised the sound, graphical style, and wrote of the gameplay, "While it's generic collect, jump, and kill mechanics, the variety and general SpongeBob zaniness keeps things fresh."
+GMR gave praise to the game's camera system as being solid and adjustable and noting how the comic humor holds the standard platforming elements in place concluding "Like Bob himself, this game holds its water and is, in fact, remarkably fun."
 More harshly, NGC Magazine's Rob Pegley lamented that the game "manages to combine the hideous touchy-feel values of the programme with a poor plot, badly designed levels, ... some awful collision detection ... awful music and poor humour."

-The game has won numerous awards, including favorite video game at the 2004 Kids' Choice Awards, and entered the Player's Choice, Platinum Hits, and Greatest Hits for GameCube, Xbox, and PlayStation 2 respectively.
+The game won numerous awards, including Favorite Video Game at the 2004 Kids' Choice Awards, and entered the Player's Choice, Platinum Hits, and Greatest Hits for GameCube, Xbox, and PlayStation 2 respectively.
+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Battle for Bikini Bottom for "Console Children's Game of the Year", which was ultimately given to Mario Party 5.

 The Game Boy Advance version sold an estimated 710,000 copies, while the PlayStation 2 version sold an estimated 880,000.
-In 2006, Edge magazine ranked the Game Boy Advance version at number 34 on its list of "The Century's Top 50 Handheld Games", while placing the PlayStation 2 version at number 67 on its list of "The Top 100 Games of the 21st Century", both lists arranged by the number of copies sold.
+In 2006, Edge ranked the Game Boy Advance version at number 34 on its list of "The Century's Top 50 Handheld Games", while placing the PlayStation 2 version at number 67 on its list of "The Top 100 Games of the 21st Century", both lists arranged by the number of copies sold.